Updated: May 11, 2026

 Photo by Mike Von on Unsplash

-Even small gigs can produce high-value BTS content.
+Even small gigs can offer high-value BTS content.
 Consider showing your audience:

 • How you mentally prepare before a show